julia-otran/Imager/README.md

   YourSizeName: { width:  100 } # Will resize (maintein main aspect) the image for 100px of width
   YourSizeName: { height: 100 } # Will resize (maintein main aspect) the image for 100px of height
   YourSizeName: { width:  100, height: 150 } # Will resize to fit in 100x150 px
-  YourSizeName: { original: true } # Will save the original size.
+  YourSizeName: { original: :original } # Will save the original size.
 Don't worry.
 The server compress to 50% of quality.
   ```
   You can have many sizes when posting a image:
   ```